everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 ### Our functions

-We will write arithmetic operations in each language to keep our example code simple and straightforward.
+We will write arithmetic operations in each source language to keep our example code simple and straightforward.
 We will use division to show division by zero error reporting.

 Our Rust program will perform addition and division; the JavaScript one will perform subtraction; and, the Python program will carry out multiplication.